wumm-project/wumm-project.github.io/Events.md

   - <https://www.matriz-official.net/index.php/2-uncategorised/34-itc-2023-call-for-papers>

 * September 12-14, 2023.
 23rd International TRIZ Future Conference TFC-2023
-  - Location: Coburg University of Applied Sciences, Coburg, Germany
+  - Location: completely online at the Offenburg University, Germany
   - Organisers: The European TRIZ Association ETRIA and the Coburg University of Applied Sciences
-  - Title: Inventing and Developing Sustainable Solutions in a Disruptive World
+  - Title: Towards AI aided Invention and Innovation
   - The 23rd edition of ETRIA World Conference "TRIZ Future" invites the submission of original papers, posters, and best practices that combine systematic innovation in industry and society, TRIZ, and IT.